Fischer-Jessica/earwyrm-pipeline/README.md

 ---

 ## Notes
-- Intermediate `.wav` files are created in the output directory during processing but will be deleted after the MP3 file is generated.
+- Intermediate `.wav` files are created in the output directory during processing but will be deleted after the MP3 file is generated or when an error occurs.
 - The output file will be named after the EPUB file, with the `.mp3` extension.
 - To check the length of the generated MP3 file, you can use the `ffprobe` command:
    ```bash